emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

-#### Revenge Note

-**Required**

-- Go to settings then about and tap 10 times on the version number
-- Ensure release channel is on stable in customisation settings
-- That will enable developer settings then put 287013 as discord version (latest supported version)

-***

 #### Buzzheavier Warning

 Make sure you have a adblocker when using Buzzheavier as there are hidden ads on download pages with malicious content.
 Both the download button and torrent buttons should automatically start a download in your browser, NOT redirect you to another page.